 Recruitment KPIs (Key performance indicators) are used in measuring the recruitment process and performance.
 They show the value and return on investment for specific recruitment strategies and also highlight areas that need improvement.

-KPIs are also recruitment metrics but not all metrics KPIs.
+KPIs are also recruitment metrics but not all metrics are KPIs.
 Recruitment KPIs are specific metrics usually depicted as numbers, percentages and ratios that provide insight into how close or far you are from reaching your recruitment goals.
 Meaning, that KPIs should be specifically aligned with the company goals and objectives.
 By analysing data from within the organisation and outside, recruitment KPIs can help you make better decisions about where to allocate your money and time and where else you need to make adjustments to achieve your target goals more efficiently.

 Depending on the long or short-term goals of the organisation, recruitment KPIs can be used to determine the first-year turnover rate, offer acceptance rate, cost per hire and many more.